1961 Polish parliamentary election: Results

-The official results were: attendance, 95%.
-Communist parties' list prepared by Front of National Unity received 89.5% votes.
-460 members were elected, 256 from Polish United Workers' Party (PZPR), 117 from United People's Party (ZSL), 39 from Democratic Party (SD), 48 independents (majority, "Social independents" and several, "Catholic independents" from the Znak association).
+The official results were a turnout of 95%, while the communist parties' list prepared by Front of National Unity received 98% of the vote.
+460 members were elected, 256 from Polish United Workers' Party (PZPR), 117 from United People's Party (ZSL), 39 from the Democratic Party (SD), 48 independents (the majority of whom were "Social independents", as well as several "Catholic independents" from the Znak association).
 However, as the other parties and "independents" were subordinate to PZPR, its control of the Sejm was total.